mrsarthakgupta/Ai-MediAssist/README.md

 ### 3️⃣ Configure Environment Variables

-Create a `.env.local` file in the root directory and add the necessary environment variables.
+Create a `.env` file in the root directory and add the necessary environment variables.
 Example:

 ```env
 DATABASE_URL=